-Until that time, electrons were only considered to rotate in circular orbits around the atomic nucleus according to Bohr's atomic model.
-Schrödinger claimed that electrons could also rotate in more complex elliptical orbits and calculated relativistic effects.
+Until that time, electrons were considered to only rotate in circular orbits around the atomic nucleus.
+However, Schrödinger claimed that electrons could also turn into more complex elliptical orbits and calculated relativistic effects.

-Solutions to the Schrödinger wave equation are also known as wave functions.
+The solutions to the Schrödinger wave equation are of high complexity and are also known as wave functions.
 The wave function gives only the probability of finding an electron at a given point around the nucleus.

 What Limitations Does Bohr's Atomic Model Have?

 The belief that the atom was composed of a positively charged nucleus surrounded by negatively charged electrons was maintained until 1932.

 Bohr's atomic model was a good fit for the hydrogen atom.
 However, applying the same model to other atoms with higher atomic numbers the energy of electrons at the same level varied.

 This energy variation was unexplained in Niels Bohr's model, and therefore it was necessary to correct the model.